 When will I receive an award letter?

-Starting approximately April 1, award letters are sent to incoming students for the 2017-2018 academic year.
-Federal eligibility is determined by the FAFSA.
-Students attempting to make a decision regarding an early acceptance of admission may contact the Office of Financial Aid to determine eligibility.
-Recipients of PHEAA State Grants will be notified by PHEAA in mid-May.
-Upperclassmen who have submitted the FAFSA will be notified of eligibility on ISIS in late May after Spring 2017 grades are posted.
+Starting approximately mid December 2016, award letters are sent to incoming students for the 2017-2018 academic year.
+Federal eligibility is determined by the 2017-2018 FAFSA.
+Recipients of PHEAA State Grants will be notified by PHEAA in mid May 2017 by PHEAA.
+Upperclassmen who have a completed 2017-2018 FAFSA will be notified of eligibility on MyHusky in late May after Spring 2017 grades are posted.

 How many semesters can I receive aid?

 - Federal Aid (Pell Grant, SEOG Grant, Perkins Loan, Direct Student Loan, Direct PLUS Loan, FWSP): Full-time undergraduate students requiring 120 credits for degree completion are required to complete their degree within 180 attempted credits.
 Developmental credits taken which do not count toward degree completion will be excluded from the 180 credit calculation.
 All transfer credits will count as credits attempted for this purpose.
 Graduate students maximum time frames will vary by degree completion requirements.
 The maximum standard will be set at 150 percent of the minimum number of credits needed to complete the graduate degree.
 Direct Student Loans and Perkins Loans are also limited by aggregate limits.
 Pell Grant is limited to 12 semesters of eligibility.

 - PHEAA State Grant: Students may receive up to a maximum of eight full-time semesters of PHEAA State Grant.

 - Private Educational Alternative Loan: Students should check with the holder of their loan.